-- 24% older women consider time spent by their children as not enough. - 60% older women have never used digital devices. - 59% older women do not own smartphones. - 59% older women are not familiar with social media platforms. - 13% elderly women would like to enroll for some skill development program online.
+- 24% older women consider time spent by their children as not enough. - 60% older women have never used digital devices. - 59% older women do not own smartphones. - 60% older women are not familiar with social media platforms.

-Introduction 1
+1 Introduction

 1.1 About the Report